8 - August

 I wrote a command line application all about flags!
 Can you take a look at it for me?

-There's downloads both for Windows and Linux, but they're functionally the same, just download the version for whichever OS you prefer.
+There's downloads both for Windowsarrow-up-right and Linuxarrow-up-right, but they're functionally the same, just download the version for whichever OS you prefer.

 Spawn a browser-based shell below.
 Note that this is provided as a convenience only and will be paused or removed if there is excessive load.